 - Borrow up to 35% of your portfolio at a competitive interest rate

 - Free FDIC-insured checking account with debit card access

 - Paid subscription with premium perks available

-M1 Finance is an investing, borrowing, and cash-management platform available on the web and as a mobile app.
-It automates investing by helping you build a custom portfolio without the hassle of managing your own trades.
+M1 Finance is an investing, borrowing, and cash-management platform that is available on the web and as a mobile app.
+It automates the investing process by helping you build a custom portfolio without the hassle of managing your own trades.
 Even better, there are no trading fees or commissions to worry about.

-M1 offers a free checking account with debit card access and the ability to borrow against your portfolio.
-Standard use of the platform is free, but M1 also offers a paid subscription that comes with investing perks, a lower borrow rate, and a premium cash back, interest-bearing checking account.
+Additionally, M1 Finance offers a free checking account with debit card access and the ability to borrow against your portfolio.
+Standard use of the platform is free.
+However, M1 also offers a paid subscription that comes with investing perks, a lower interest rate when you borrow, and a premium cash back, interest-bearing checking account.
 A rewards visa card will also be available to M1 Plus customers in the near future.